 What is a high-risk pregnancy?

 All pregnancies carry risks.
-The definition of a “high-risk” pregnancy is any pregnancy that carries increased health risks for the pregnant person, fetus (unborn baby) or both.
+The definition of a “high-risk” pregnancy is any pregnancy that carries increased health risks for the pregnant person, fetus or both.
 People with high-risk pregnancies may need extra care before, during and after they give birth.
 This helps to reduce the possibility of complications.

 How common is high-risk pregnancy?